-To oil the stand, apply a drop of oil to the centres upon which the band wheel and treadle work, and to both ends of the pitman rod which connects the treadle with the band wheel.
+To oil the stand, apply a drop of oil to the centres upon which the band wheel and treadle work, and to both ends of the pitman rod connecting the treadle with the band wheel.

-Always use the best oil, as sold only at Singer Shops.
+Always use Singer Oil.
 Inferior oil clogs the bearings, prevents efficient working, and causes rapid wear of the mechanism.